MicrosoftDocs/well-architected/well-architected/security/design-management-groups.md

 Microsoft recommends aligning the top level of management groups (MGs) into a simple enterprise segmentation strategy and limiting the levels to no more than two.

-In the [example reference](/azure/architecture/framework/security/design-segmentation#reference-model), there are enterprise-wide resources used by all segments, a set of core services that share services, and more segments for each workload.
+In the example [Reference model](/azure/architecture/framework/security/design-segmentation#reference-model), there are enterprise-wide resources used by all segments, a set of core services that share services, and more segments for each workload.

 - Root management group for enterprise-wide resources.